Get the American College Experience

 - Males are assigned to the same room as other males; females are assigned to the same room as other females

-- Floors are coed, housing males on one side and females on the opposite side
+- Some floors house males on one side and females on the opposite side

-- Whitaker is coed by every other room
+- Some floors are coed by every other room

-- West Campus Apartments has male only, female only, and coed apartments available
+- West Campus Apartments has male only, female only, and all gender apartments available

 - Male only: houses only male students in each single bedroom